errorstates/errorstates_hugo/content/posts/011-preserving-digital-media.md

 ![Mesopotamian tablet was written nearly 4000 years ago](https://blog.britishmuseum.org/wp-content/uploads/2016/08/Worlds-oldest-customer-complaint.png)

 In Japan, the aging of objects and exploration of their imperfections is reflected in the culture of production.
-Wabi-sabi, mononoaware, and other aesthetic concepts not only drive how things are made, they also implicitly hint at the longevity and accumulation of future-heritage of these objects:
+Wabi-sabi, mono no aware, and other aesthetic concepts not only drive how things are made, they also implicitly hint at the longevity and accumulation of future-heritage of these objects:

 > The works was to be picked up, used, and thus in some way brought to life.
 Over time, and with everyday use, their appearance inevitably changes.
 Discolorations and traces of heat and humidity become visible, and with them the memory of the mutability, imperfection, and impermanence of all existence in the world. [...]
 Their works are always functional, yet they sometimes seem like art objects too, which is not a contradiction in terms.
 A separation between applied and "pure" art, between art and craft, did not exist in Japan for a long time. <sup>4</sup>